RahulBadenkal/ide/README.md

 - **Customizable Layout:** Drag drop panes to reorder the layout as per your preference.

 #### ⏳ Pending Features
 - **Peer Cursor Support:** Real-time visibility of collaborator's cursors in the whiteboard and code editor.
-- **Frontend Build Optimization:** Reduce the frontend build size for faster loading times.